 As described in the section "Critical Accounting Principles and Estimates" and in the footnotes to our unaudited consolidated financial statements, a significant portion of our revenue is derived from fixed price contracts whereby revenue is calculated using the percentage-of-completion method based on the ratio of total costs incurred to date compared to estimated total costs to complete the contract.
 These estimates are reviewed monthly on a contract-by-contract basis, and are revised periodically throughout the life of the contract such that adjustments to profit resulting from revisions are made cumulative to the date of the revision.
 Significant management judgments and estimates, including the estimated costs to complete projects, which determine the project's percent complete, must be made and used in connection with the revenue recognized in any accounting period.
 Material differences may result in the amount and timing of our revenue for any period if management makes different judgments or utilizes different estimates.
-During the reporting periods contained herein, we did experience revenue and margin adjustments of certain projects based on the aforementioned factors, but the effect of such adjustments, both positive and negative, when evaluated in total were determined to be immaterial to the consolidated financial statements.
+During the reporting periods contained herein, we did experience revenue and margin adjustments of certain projects based on the aforementioned factors.
+Other than the adjustments to the Latin America contracts discussed previously, the effect of revenue and margin adjustments on all other contracts, both positive and negative, when evaluated in total were deemed to be immaterial to the consolidated financial statements.